 - Domestic animals and pets may be confined in vehicles parked on campus for a reasonable period of time, as long as the animal is not endangered and does not endanger others or create a public nuisance, e.g., excessive barking.
 In the event of endangerment to the animal or others, or public nuisance, the animal's owner is subject to citation and the animal may be humanely impounded.

 - Service Animals

-- The owner must be in full control of the service animal at all times, as required in this policy under section G1.
+- The owner or handler must be in full control of the service animal at all times, as required in this policy under section I.G.1.